-Jack David is a Senior Fellow and Member of the Board of Trustees at Hudson Institute as well as managing his own investments.
-Additionally, he is an independent consultant on national security matters, especially combating weapons of mass destruction.
+Jack David is senior fellow and member of the Board of Trustees at Hudson Institute.
+In addition to managing his own investments, he is also an independent consultant on national security matters, especially combating weapons of mass destruction.

-Mr. David was Deputy Assistant Secretary of Defense for Combating Weapons of Mass Destruction and Negotiations Policy from September 2004 until September 29, 2006.
-In this office he was responsible for developing and advising on plans and policies related to nonproliferation and counterproliferation of WMD, including WMD elimination and interdiction, chemical, biological, radiological and nuclear (CBRN) defense and foreign and domestic consequence management as well as for policies related to the Cooperative Threat Reduction program and policies regarding negotiating, implementing and verifying compliance with strategic and other arms control agreements.
+Mr. David was deputy assistant secretary of defense for combating weapons of mass destruction and negotiations policy from September 2004 to September 2006.
+In this office, he was responsible for developing and advising on plans and policies related to nonproliferation and counterproliferation of WMD, including WMD elimination and interdiction, chemical, biological, radiological and nuclear (CBRN) defense and foreign and domestic consequence management as well as for policies related to the Cooperative Threat Reduction program and policies regarding negotiating, implementing and verifying compliance with strategic and other arms control agreements.

-From 2002 to 2004, Mr. David served as United States Chairman of the Permanent Joint Board on Defense, Canada-US, to which he was appointed by President Bush.
-Mr. David has consulted (including for the Under Secretary of Defense for Policy), managed his own investments and written on US foreign policy issues for many years.
+From 2002 to 2004, Mr. David served as United States Chairman of the Permanent Joint Board on Defense, Canada-U.S., to which he was appointed by President George W. Bush.
+Mr. David has consulted (including for the under secretary of defense for policy), managed his own investments, and written on U.S. foreign policy issues for many years.
 He practiced law in New York City for 28 years until 1995.

 Mr. David’s legal practice focused on representation of foreign and domestic clients in predominantly civil litigation and regulatory proceedings, including trials and arbitrations, before federal and state courts as well as the Securities & Exchange Commission, the New York Stock Exchange, and the National Association of Securities Dealers.
 He also represented foreign and domestic clients on corporate matters, contracts, acquisitions, and business reorganizations.